PsychologyApril 14, 202610 min read

 Signs of Genuine Pursuit

-Enthusiastic but respectful: They show clear interest—making time, initiating, remembering what you say—but they don't overwhelm you or punish you for having a life.
-They want to know you: They ask questions, listen, and respond to the real you—not just an idea of you.
+Enthusiastic but respectful: They show clear interest, making time, initiating, remembering what you say, but they do not overwhelm you or punish you for having a life.
+They want to know you: They ask questions, listen, and respond to the real you, not just an idea of you.
 They respect "no" and "slow": When you say you need space or want to take things slow, they adjust.
-They might be disappointed, but they don't guilt-trip or disappear to punish you.
-Consistency over time: The effort doesn't vanish after a few weeks; they keep showing up.
-They have their own life: They have friends, hobbies, and boundaries—they're not trying to make you their whole world or vice versa.
+They might be disappointed, but they do not guilt-trip or disappear to punish you.
+Consistency over time: The effort does not vanish after a few weeks; they keep showing up.
+They have their own life: They have friends, hobbies, and boundaries, they're not trying to make you their whole world or vice versa.
 You feel safe, not smothered: You can breathe.
 You're not walking on eggshells or managing their reactions.

 The Key Test: What Happens When You Set a Boundary?

 One of the clearest differentiators is what happens when you say "I need to slow down," "I can't talk tonight," or "I'm not ready for that."
 Genuine pursuit: They might be a little sad or need a moment, but they respect it.
 They don't punish you, guilt you, or go cold to make you chase.
 Love bombing: They may get defensive, accuse you of not caring, or flip to cold/angry to make you feel like you did something wrong.
-They may love bomb again to "fix" it—then repeat the cycle.
+They may love bomb again to "fix" it, then repeat the cycle.
 Trust how you feel after setting a boundary: relieved and still respected, or anxious and wrong-footed?

 What to Do If You're Not Sure